-Computer Information Systems 140

-Data Communications Cisco 1

-3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 13 with a minimum grade of C or equivalent experience Recommended Preparation: Computer Information Systems 40 Credit, degree applicable Transfer CSU

-In this class, students will become familiar with the terminology and technology used in data communications.
-The class uses concepts of both hardware and software in order to understand principles of communications theory.
-This class is technically oriented and may be appropriate for industry certification programs.

-Computer Information Systems 141

-Networking Microcomputers Cisco 2

-3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 140 with a minimum grade of C or equivalent

-Credit, degree applicable Transfer CSU

-In this class students will become familiar with the terminology and technology used to design and build local area networks.
-The class uses concepts of hardware, software, design and management techniques to implement computer networks for business

-Computer Information Systems 142

-Implementing and Administering Network Routers Cisco 3

-3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 141 with a minimum grade of C or equivalent (Successful completion of Cisco CCNA "semesters" 1 and 2 is an equivalent.

-Credit, degree applicable Transfer CSU

-This course provides instruction in installing and maintaining network routers.
+Computer Information Systems 140 Data Communications Cisco 1 3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 13 with a minimum grade of C or equivalent experience Recommended Preparation: Computer Information Systems 40 Credit, degree applicable Transfer CSU This course introduces students to fundamental networking concepts and technologies.
+Students will learn the skills necessary to plan and implement small networks across a range of applications.
+The course uses concepts of both hardware and software in order to understand principles of communication theory.
+This class is technically oriented and will prepare students for industry certification.
+Note: This course is semester one in the Cisco Networking Academy program.
+Computer Information Systems 141 Networking Microcomputers Cisco 2 3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 140 with a minimum grade of C or equivalent Credit, degree applicable Transfer CSU In this course students will develop an understanding of how a router learns about remote networks and determines the best path to those networks.
+This course includes both static routing and dynamic routing protocols.
+Students will become familiar with the terminology and technology used to design and build local and wide area networks.
+The course will also focus on routing protocols and concepts.
+Note: This course is semester 2 in the Cisco Networking Academy program.
+Computer Information Systems 142 Implementing and Administering Network Routers Cisco 3 3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 141 with a minimum grade of C or equivalent (Successful completion of Cisco CCNA "semesters" 1 and 2 is an equivalent.)
+Credit, degree applicable Transfer CSU This course provides instruction in installing and maintaining network routers.
 The course will provide hands-on experience in diagnosing and replacing router components.
 Note: Letter grade or P/NP option.

 Computer Information Systems 143

 LAN and WAN Router Configurations Cisco 4

-3 units; 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 142 with a minimum grade of C or equivalent (Successful completion of Cisco CCNA "semesters" 1, 2, and 3 is an equivalent.)
+3 units, 2 hours lecture, 2 hours lab Prerequisite: Computer Information Systems 142 with a minimum grade of C or equivalent (Successful completion of Cisco CCNA "semesters" 1, 2, and 3 is an equivalent.)

 Credit, degree applicable Transfer CSU

 This course provides a study of routers and their configuration in multi-protocol internetworks.
 Students will learn to design and build a multi-router and multi-group internetwork that use local and wide area network interfaces for the most commonly used routing and routed protocols.

 Note: Letter grade or P/NP option.